 USB Charging Ports and Power

 There are many different charging ports and corresponding cable connector heads on the market today, from the latest Type-C™ to the familiar Type A, Lightning, Micro, Mini, 30 pin and others.
-It is important to note that there are two ends to a charging cord, the end that connects with the device and the end that connects with the charger, and that the connectors on each end could be different.
+It is important to note that there are two ends to a charging cord, the end that plugs into the device and the end that plugs into the charger or USB wall outlet.
+These connector types on each end could be different.

 The illustrations below can help you identify your cord’s connector head (not all connectors shown).